sketchytech/FileDelete_Swift_iOS/README.md

 FileDelete
 ==========

-Simple class to delete files and subdirectories from the Documents and Library directories.
+Simple iOS class to delete files and subdirectories from the Documents and Library directories.

 To use this code import the header where it is needed and use the following methods: